apache/servicecomb-docs/java-chassis-reference/en_US/docs/question-and-answer/faq.md

    public class WorkerController {}
    ```

-*. **Q: What\'s the default base path if I have not declared the value of RequestMapping annotation?**
+* **Q: What\'s the default base path if I have not declared the value of RequestMapping annotation?**

    A: Supposed the class name of your controller is *HelloController*, the base path is /HelloController.

+* **Q: How to use the function of compressed data transmission？**

+  * A: To enable the response data compression transmission capability on the server, the following configuration is required:

+    ```yaml
+    servicecomb:
+      rest:
+        server:
+          compression: true
+    ```

+    At the same time, the consumer side needs to synchronize the activation of configuration items:

+    ```yaml
+    servicecomb:
+      rest:
+       client:
+         connection:
+           compression: true
+    ```

+​			 When the consumer sets the Accept Encoding: gzip, deflate field in the request header, the server will compress the response data based on the algorithm provided in this field and return it.